5 Important Considerations For A Company Website RedesignJuly 28, 2018

 Almost 50% of your visitors will judge the credibility of your organization based on the design of your website!
 There I said it, now let it sink in.
 Well, it’s true and let’s be honest you wouldn’t buy something off a website that looks like shady.

 To come up with a professional design for your organization is easier said than done.
 That’s why it is important that your work closely with your website graphics designer and be a part of the decision-making process.

-Colors, shades and gradients are used to evoke certain emotions in your clients and or appeal to groups.
-For example business websites are typically blue/white, a landscapers website probably has more earthy or green colors.
+Colors, shades, and gradients are used to evoke certain emotions in your clients and or appeal to groups.
+For example, business websites are typically blue/white, a landscapers website probably has more earthy or green colors.
 Don’t just pick a color to make sure the graphic designer does his homework and comes back with a proposed color palette that is appropriate for your new website.